NUESTRA HISTORIA/OUR STORY

 Teatro Tariakuri has created a theatrical venue directly descendent of Mexico's "Teatro Carpero" a troupe of talented traveling troubadours, taking the latest news and gossip from around the country to scattered cities and pueblos.

 Teatro Tariakuri staging productions in Spanish - "El Teatro del Pueblo" - as some of us call it con cariño (with affection).
-Has made presence in our three-year-old theater and dance studio house located on 63rd Street and Troy the heart of Marquette Park which is being recognized as the new port of entry for the Mexican (Latino) immigrant community Tariakuri has established itself as a dominant force in this Southside barrio promoting not just theatrical productions but programming for children in dance and theater.
+Has made presence in our six-year-old theater and dance studio house located on 63rd Street and Troy the heart of Marquette Park which is being recognized as the new port of entry for the Mexican (Latino) immigrant community Tariakuri has established itself as a dominant force in this Southside barrio promoting not just theatrical productions but programming for children in dance and theater.
 The community we serve identifies with our programs, and performances.

 OUR MISSION